Kill house

 A kill house or shoot house is a live ammunition small arms shooting range used to train military and law enforcement personnel for close contact engagements in urban combat environments.
-Kill houses are designed to mimic residential, commercial and industrial spaces and are used to acquaint personnel with techniques to infiltrate (gaining access) structures and the methods used to overwhelm the target(s) in the quickest and most efficient manner.
+Designed to mimic residential, commercial and industrial spaces, kill houses are used to acquaint personnel with techniques to infiltrate structures and the methods used to overwhelm the target(s) in the quickest and most efficient manner.
 The construction of one of these facilities can vary in material and cost depending on the needs and the resources available.
 Like any shooting range, there are rules that must be followed to ensure a safe kill house training session.

 Purpose

 A kill or shoot house is a type of indoor firing range modified to resemble a residential environment and with walls and floor fortified to safely absorb rounds fired from close range.
+Ballistic panels, sheets or blocks are commonly used to absorb the rounds and not allow ricochets.
 It is used to train soldiers and police for various urban combat scenarios while permitting them to use their full power service weapons.
 The scenarios trained for include room and apartment clearing, door breaching and the inclusion of hostage or noncombatant targets along with enemy targets ("shoot/no shoot").

 Simpler kill houses without the necessary fortification to be safe for live fire can be used for blank or dry fire training of the same variety.
 As necessary this can be reduced even further down to the "glass house", which is merely a residential floorplan marked out in full scale on the ground.

 History

 The British Special Air Service pioneered the use of such CQB training facilities.
 Their Killing House was one of the first of its kind and was emulated by units from other countries.

+The first kill house in continental Europe was built in 1947 in a police school in Zbiroh, today's Czech Republic, by WW2 veterans of the Czechoslovak Army in the West that had been trained in Britain.